 New Zealand police had always used new technologies as they became available, for both uniformed patrol and (later) detective duties.
 These included moving from horse to motor-vehicle transport, and from whistle to radio for communications.
 Dogs were trained to assist with policing from 1956.
-By 2009 police dogs were working with 120 patrol teams, and eight detector teams used them for drug and explosive detection.
+In 2009 police dogs were working with 120 patrol teams, and eight detector teams used them for drug and explosive detection.
 Forensic science was applied to detection techniques from the 19th century and the establishment of fingerprint identification from 1903 greatly improved detection rates.
 Today the New Zealand Police use highly sophisticated equipment and techniques such as DNA analysis.

 Women and the police